 Buyers nervous of brick homes

-A drop in demand for two-storey brick houses in South Canterbury appears to be due to perceived issues after the Canterbury earthquakes, rather than reality.
+A drop in demand for two-storey brick houses may be due to misguided concerns about their safety in earthquakes.

-Mike Pero Real Estate's Graeme Wilson said they were slow to sell.
+In South Canterbury, Mike Pero Real Estate's Graeme Wilson said brick houses were slow to sell.

 "My experience is people don't seem to want to buy two-storied brick houses at the moment.

-"People seem to be nervous about the perception of potential earthquake damage," Mr Wilson said.
+"People seem to be nervous about the perception of potential earthquake damage," Wilson said.

 He said he believed there was no substantial evidence that two-storey brick houses were structurally any less safe than other houses in the region.